 Host of the documentary “All in the Mind”, and co-host of the TV Series “The Secret life of Girls”, Nathan Wallis, Aotearoa's renowned neuroscience educator, has been captivating audiences over 250 times per year to sell out events in New Zealand, Australia, & China.

-With a profound reputation as a lively and engaging speaker, Nathan uses humour and plain language to condense twenty-five years of neuroscience research into his unique ‘tell you how it is’ style.
-You’ll be absolutely captivated and walk away jam-packed with more than a few “ah-ha” moments.
+With a profound reputation as a lively and engaging speaker, Nathan uses humour and plain language to condense twenty-five years of neuroscience research into his unique tell you how it is' style.
+You'll be absolutely captivated and walk away jam-packed with more than a few “ah-ha” moments.

 Nathan's professional background includes being an early childhood teacher, child therapist, social service manager, university lecturer and neuroscience trainer.
 Nathan is also a father of three and foster father to many.